fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 Welcome to our xxxlutz Development Tutorial.
 This contains content and information you need to get your Javascript Development started.

-We start with the very basics, if you know most of the setup you will be faster, if not just take you time and try to fully understand the topics we are going to tackle, it is ok to read into different technologies as well!
+We start with the very basics, take your time and try to fully understand the topics we are going to tackle.
+It is ok to use and read into other technologies as well as long as they are compatible.

 The main development interface is **[Google Chrome](https://www.google.de/chrome/browser/desktop/index.html)**, especially the Console (Press `F12`) for debugging.

 ## IDE / Texteditor

 This Tutorial is created for the IDE **[Visual Code Studio](https://code.visualstudio.com/)**, but the development would actually work with any editor of your choice.
-So if you rather prefer Atom, Sublime Text oder Notepad you can use it, too.
+So if you rather prefer Atom, Sublime Text, or Notepad you can use it too.

 In this section we will set up Node, Yarn, a basic `package.json` file, and install a package.

 ## Node

 > 💡 **[Node.js](https://nodejs.org/)** is a JavaScript runtime environment.
-It is mostly used for Back-End development, but also for general scripting.
-In the context of Front-End development, it can be used to perform a whole bunch of tasks like linting, testing, and assembling files.
+It is mostly used for Back-End development but also for general scripting.
+In the context of Front-End development, it can be used to perform many tasks like linting, testing, and assembling files.

 We will use Node for basically everything in this tutorial, so you're going to need it.
 Head to the [download page](https://nodejs.org/en/download/current/) for **macOS** or **Windows** binaries, or the [package manager installations page](https://nodejs.org/en/download/package-manager/) for Linux distributions.